SondreBolland/empirical_kst/README.md

 The core logic relies on modules in [`learning_spaces/`](./learning_spaces/) — a custom package implementing IITA, state generation, BLIM, and Hasse diagram visualization.

 ---
----

-## 📜 Citation

-If you use this repository in research, please consider citing foundational works on:

-* Knowledge Space Theory (Doignon & Falmagne)
-* IITA (Sloane & Schrepp)
-* BLIM (Scheines & Falmagne)

----